lamhq/tech-notes/pages/devops/aws/2-compute/2-container/3-ecs/3-ecs-anywhere.md

 ## Overview

-It's a feature of ECS, enable you to run and manage your container applications on-premises, including your own VMs and even bare-metal servers.
+It's a feature of ECS that enable you to run and manage your container applications on-premises, including your own VMs and bare-metal servers.

 No need to install and operate local container orchestration software, meaning more operational efficiency.

-It offers completely managed solution enabling standardization of container management across environments.
-You're leveraging ECS standards and practices and protocols **on-premises**.
+You can utilize the same ECS APIs, cluster management, workload scheduling, and monitoring for all your container-based applications, ensuring a consistent operator experience.
+You can manage ECS cluster within the console, but all the hardware is running on-premises.

-Keep in mind, no ELB support for inbound traffic, that has to be handled separately.
+No ELB support for inbound traffic, that has to be handled separately.

 It's known as the **EXTERNAL** launch type for creating your services or running tasks on your external instances.